Hi Everyone! How are you? I am fine.

 A ‘fox in the henhouse’ if you don’t mind.

-A ‘free ride when you’ve already paid’ if you should be so lucky.
+A ‘free ride when you’ve already paid’ if you

 A ‘lion in the jacuzzi’ if you were that sort of person.